robkerr/PacktProSwiftDay2/README.md

-# PacktProSwiftDay2
+# Professional Swift Courseware

-Part of Professional Swift Courseware from Packt Publishing.
-Lessons covering Protocols, OO to Protocol Migration and Swift Generics
+This project is part of Part of Professional Swift Courseware from Packt Publishing.
+Lessons covering Protocols, Object-Oriented to Protocol Migration and Swift Generics

+Available under the MIT license.

+JSON examples are from tvmaze.com and are available under a CC BY-SA licence.